Blosc/blosc2_grok/ANNOUNCE.md

-Announcing blosc2-grok 0.1.0
+Announcing blosc2-grok 0.2.0
 ============================

-This is the first public release.
-This provides the ability to use the [grok](https://github.com/GrokImageCompression/grok) codec as dynamic plugin for Blosc2.
+This is a minor release, were the `cod_format` default value was change to JP2 and the `mode` param was added to activate high throughput.
+Furthermore, with the new Python-Blosc2 release, there is no need to register the codec.
+Instead, just use its id `blosc2.Codec.GROK`.
 For more info, you can have a look at the release notes in:

 https://github.com/Blosc/blosc2_grok/releases